Fiserv/Commerce-Hub/docs/Resources/Guides/Response-Codes/Error.md

 title: 8xx
 -->

-Codes starting with 8xx identifies an error related to gateway communication.
+Codes starting with 8xx identifies an error related to the transaction information.
 Check the error message, correct the data and resend the request.
 Contact your account respresentative for further assistance.

 | Code| Message |
 | ---- | ----- |